 The last step involves submitting a copy of the approved project report to each of the following: University (if thesis), College, and Graduate Committee.
-Sections 9.5, 9.6 and 9.7 cover each of these in detail.
+Sections 10.5, 10.6 and 10.7 cover each of these in detail.

-9.4.
+10.4.
 Formatting Review for Theses

-Students are required to meet with the CoT Thesis Format Advisor, Dr. Mohler, at least two weeks before they defend their Thesis or Dissertation.
-The last date to meet with Dr. Mohler for a thesis formatting appointment is 2 weeks prior to the last day to defend the thesis or dissertation.
+Students are required to meet with the CoT Thesis Format Advisor at least two weeks before they defend their thesis.
+The last date to meet with the CoT Thesis Advisor for a thesis formatting appointment is two weeks prior to the last day to defend the thesis.
 A thesis formatting appointment is mandatory.
-If you do not meet with Dr. Mohler and get his approval signature on the Form 9 (see Appendix O), you will not graduate on time.
-This does not apply to directed projects.
+If you do not meet with the CoT Thesis Advisor and get the appropriate approval signature on the Form 9 (see Appendix N), you will not graduate on time.